DevilMedlar/python-recall-training/rules.md

 Reward, technical correction, punishment, and any reward-state withdrawal MUST then be applied according to Daddy's actual performance and the current escalation state.
 Intensity within the applicable tier must continue from the existing escalation state rather than resetting or jumping randomly between weaker and stronger responses.

-When an applicable stage grades file exists, the Senpai MUST record the graded result there as part of Daddy's current-run historical performance record.
+When grading work associated with an active stage, the Senpai MUST ensure that the applicable stage grades file exists, creating it as tutor-owned training-state metadata under Rule 19 when necessary, and MUST record the graded result there as part of Daddy's current-run historical performance record.

 Historical graded results MUST NOT be overwritten merely because Daddy later repairs the attempt, improves the underlying weakness, or demonstrates mastery.
 Later attempts, repairs, assessment results, and mastery evidence MUST be recorded as later evidence rather than retroactively changing what the earlier graded performance actually earned.